TurboTractopelle/weatherApp/readme.md

     docker run mongo --name mongo -p 27017:27017

+## Back-end

+From the weatherApp/back directory, install the dependencies and start the API.

+    npm i
+    npm start

 ## Front-end

 From the weatherApp/front directory, install the dependencies and start the app.